 \subsection{Comparison of Initialization Schemes}

-A spectral initialization scheme is adopted in the proposed approach to solve the nonconvex turnpike and beltway recoveries.
+A spectral initialization scheme is adopted in the distance distribution matching approach to solve the nonconvex turnpike and beltway recoveries.
 It is meant to provide a good initializer that highlights the possible point locations.
 Here we put it to test and compare it with the other two initialization schemes, i.e. the ``random'' initialization and the ``uniform'' initialization.
 In the random initialization scheme, the entries of the initializer $\vz_0$ are generated independently according to the white Gaussian distribution $\mathcal{N}(0,0.01)$.
 In the uniform initialization scheme, the entries of $\vz_0$ are set to all ones.
-We should note that the initializers from all three schemes are projected to the convex set $\mathcal{S}$ defined by \eqref{eq:relaxed_constraint} and \eqref{eq:l1_constraint} before they can be used with the projected gradient descent.
-Following the same settings when $N=100$ as in sections \ref{sec:exp:turnpike} and \ref{sec:exp:beltway}, we perform simulated noisy turnpike and beltway recoveries using the three initialization schemes.
+We should note that the initializers from all three schemes are projected to the convex set $\mathcal{S}$ defined by the constraints in \eqref{eq:constrained_nonconvex} before they can be used with the projected gradient descent.
+Following the same settings when $N=100$ as in Sections \ref{sec:exp:turnpike} and \ref{sec:exp:beltway}, we perform simulated noisy turnpike and beltway recoveries using the three initialization schemes.
 The recovery results are shown in Fig. \ref{fig:init_compare}.
 For the turnpike recovery, the spectral initialization is more robust than the other two schemes.
-For the beltway recovery, the spectral initialization and the random initialization perform almost equally well, and they both perform better than the uniform initialization.
+For the beltway recovery, the spectral and random initializations perform almost equally well, and they both perform better than the uniform initialization.